 Angyar held his coffee cup up to his nose and let it linger for a bit.
 Dunmer always did that with their coffee.

-“The Grilvayns wish to discuss matter with us Sloans.”
+“The Grilvayns wish to discuss matter with us Sloans," he said.

 She couldn’t stand this.
 “Serjo Sloan, I didn’t tell Tomal about Synda’s behavior until yesterday.
 He didn’t hold anything back from you—he was just taking the hit for me.”